North Carolina LLC Cost

 We’ve covered the essential costs for starting and running a North Carolina LLC.
 However, you may also be faced with some additional costs to plan for:

 Found the perfect name for your LLC, but not ready to register with the state?
 North Carolina lets you reserve a business name for $30.
 Name reservations are good for 120 days.
 To reserve a name for your LLC, you’ll need to file an Application To Reserve A Business Entity Name with North Carolina’s Secretary of State.
 There is an additional $2 electronic transaction fee for online filers.
-You can also mail your application in, but it will take 3-5 business days to be processed.
+You can also mail your application in, but it will take around 3-5 business days to be processed (not including mailing time).

 DBA (Doing Business as) Name

 North Carolina calls DBAs “assumed business names,” but they’re the same thing.
 Assumed business names are registered in the county where your LLC does business.
 The cost to register an assumed name in North Carolina is $26, no matter which county you register the name in.
 You’ll need to search North Carolina’s Assumed Business Name database and the Business Registration database to make sure no LLCs, corporations, or other state registered entities have already used your assumed business name.

 LLC owners sometimes need, or simply want, certified copies of important documents they’ve registered with the state.
 You can order certified copies of your important LLC documents that you’ve registered with the state.
 North Carolina allows you to order certified documents online or by mail.
 Online orders are processed as soon as they’re received and cost $12 per document plus $1 per page.
 Mailed requests take up to five days to be processed after receipt and cost $15 per document and $1 per page.

 How to get North Carolina Articles of Organization certified copies.